RaulPPelaez/UAMMD/docs/System.rst

   //Get a gaussian number with mean a and std b double Zg = sys->rng().gaussian(a,b);
   ...

+.. _logging-doc:

 Logging
 ********

-System provides a logging engine with several levels of relevance for the message.
-The available levels are in the System::level enum in System.h.
-You can see the following in this example:
+System provides a logging engine with several levels of relevance for the message via the :cpp:any:`System::log` method.
+The log level is set at compile time via the preprocessor macro :cpp:expr:`MAXLOGLEVEL`, which can be set to any value between 0 and 13.
+The higher the value, the more verbose the logging will be.
+See :ref:`Compiling UAMMD`.
+The levels are:

-.. cpp:function:: template<class LogLevel> \
-		  static void System::log(const char * format, ...);

-	Log messages with a printf-like interface.
-Requires a log level (see below).
+.. doxygenenum:: uammd::System::LogLevel
+   :project: uammd

+**Example:**

 .. code:: cpp